 Multitracking allows the players the room to fix something they've played, whether a single note, a musical section, or their entire part.
-It also allows for overdubs where additional parts can be added to the original performance.
-In this way, a single player can play more than one instrument, a single vocalist can sing more than one vocal part, and musicians that are not present at the original performance can add their parts later on.
+It also allows for overdubs, where additional parts can be added to the original performance.
+In this way, a single player can play more than one instrument, a single vocalist can sing more than one vocal part, and musicians who are not present at the original performance can add their parts later on.
 There is no argument against the convenience modern recording studios and techniques offer, and there is a long legacy of magical recordings that could not have been created any other way.

 In contrast however, when a group of players get together to make some music live, in real time, the sounds they create are very different from those the same players would create in a recording studio.
 A live performance, whether in front of an audience or for the players themselves, involves direct communication between the musicians as they play.
 Each player influences the others and there is an electricity in the air, a frisson, created by their interaction.
 Without the barriers that separate the players in a studio, without the safety of being able to fix parts after the performance, and without an engineer to adjust musical balances, the energy of the performance takes on a very different character.

 Now the players are listening more intently to each other since their actions (along with those of the engineer) will determine how they balance.
 Now the ensemble is at its most real; all the players are creating music at the same time, together.